 If there is a violation, be prepared to negotiate.
 If the landlord determines that a violation does exist, the landlord may want to negotiate with the tenant to scale back the remedy provided in the lease.
 For example, rather than accepting a 50% reduction in rent, the landlord may propose expanding the tenant’s premises at a reduced rate, increasing the tenant’s signage rights (to the extent the landlord is able to do so), or reducing or capping common area costs for a set period.
 The tenant may not be receptive to any of these alternatives, but it does not hurt for the landlord to ask, especially if the landlord had previously granted certain concessions to the tenant in question.

 The foregoing discussion addresses what a landlord should do if a co-tenancy violation has already occurred, or is alleged to have occurred.
 Of course, as a preemptive measure when granting co-tenancy rights in the first instance, the landlord should attempt to build in a variety of protections to any co-tenancy provision.
-Concepts to consider include: (1) insuring that a co-tenancy claim can be made only if the tenant has “clean hands” (i.e., is not in default), is operating from its premises, has not transferred its interest in the lease, and/or has suffered a drop in sales as a result of the violation, (2) granting the landlord the ability to find a replacement tenant (which should be defined as broadly as possible so as to give the landlord flexibility and a plethora of options) within a set period (i.e., 12 months) after the named co-tenant ceases operation, (3) providing a reasonable and lengthy cure period for the landlord to remedy the co-tenancy violation, and (4) requiring that any remedy involving the reduction in rent has a limited time frame (i.e., six months), after which period the tenant must either terminate the lease (a negotiable point) or resume paying rent at the rate then called for in the lease.
+Concepts to consider include: (1) ensuring that a co-tenancy claim can be made only if the tenant has “clean hands” (i.e., is not in default), is operating from its premises, has not transferred its interest in the lease, and/or has suffered a drop in sales as a result of the violation, (2) granting the landlord the ability to find a replacement tenant (which should be defined as broadly as possible so as to give the landlord flexibility and a plethora of options) within a set period (i.e., 12 months) after the named co-tenant ceases operation, (3) providing a reasonable and lengthy cure period for the landlord to remedy the co-tenancy violation, and (4) requiring that any remedy involving the reduction of rent has a limited time frame (i.e., six months), after which period the tenant must either terminate the lease (a negotiable point) or resume paying rent at the rate then called for in the lease.

-To view the full client alert, please click here.
+To view attachment (PDF) click here.